Send an Email

 2. Information Required

-An application for a permit shall be filed with the inspection department on a form furnished for that purpose and include the following:
+An application for a permit shall be filed with the inspection department either on-line or on a form furnished for that purpose and include the following:

 3. Some projects may require plan review prior to permit issuance.
 Please review the Residential Plan Review Services web page for detail.